SpaceForceLLC/WSL-Gentoo/README.md

 GUIs are officially unsupported under WSL.
 VNC and X over TCP seem to work fine in practice, but your mileage may vary.

 WSL provides its own init.
-It sets up a reasonable environment for a user session, but it won't start any services.
+It sets up a reasonable environment for a user session, but it won't automatically start any services.

 At least for now, systemd doesn't work at all.